MikeAinOz/pagestar/readme.md

 PageStar
 ---------
-Pagestar is a Custom Power BI Visual from PradigmBI
-It is for rating Power BI pages the stars are from https://github.com/LunarLogic/starability This is a demonstration module for https://paradigmbi.com.au/ This is all open source, please feel free to play with the code and acknowledge the sources, which are varied.
+Pagestar is a Custom Power BI Visual from ParadigmBI It is for rating Power BI pages the stars are from https://github.com/LunarLogic/starability This is a demonstration module for https://paradigmbi.com.au/ This is all open source, please feel free to play with the code and acknowledge the sources, which are varied.